react-native-elements/react-native-elements/docs/header.md

 ### Component precedence

-Components defined through props take precedence over components passed in as children, so in this case only the left component with icon set to home will be rendered.
+Components defined through children take precedence over components passed in as props, so in this case `<MyCustomLeftComponent>` will be rendered instead of `leftComponent={{ icon: 'menu' }}`.

 ```js
 <Header leftComponent={{ icon: 'menu' }}>